-Students wishing to be considered for a Summer Research Housing Grant should arrange for their faculty mentor to submit a letter or email request to the Office of the Provost by the last week of March.
+Students who wish to be considered for a Summer Research Housing Grant should ask their faculty mentor to complete a CWRC Summer Research Housing Grant Form by the last week of March.
 The specific date can be found on the deadlines web page.

 - The student’s name and ID number.

 - A short description of the student’s planned activities.

 - Beginning and ending dates for the research/housing.